Building certification process

 Step 5 – Occupation Certificate

 An Occupation Certificate verifies that your development is suitable to occupy or use.
 It is the last step in the approval process for a building.
 To obtain an Occupation Certificate you will need to lodge an application with your Principal Certifying Authority (PCA).
-If Council is you PCA please complete - Form 22 - Application for Occupation Certificate.
-You can apply for a Final Occupation Certificate or an Interim Occupation Certificate.

-Council will assess your application and contact you about the outcome.
 Once you have your certificate you can start using and enjoying your development!